 Toppik, Couvre, and Dermatch are all concealment products.
 These non-surgical hair replacement options make your hair appear thicker while reducing the contrast between hair and thinning or balding areas.
 Toppik provides color-matched micro-fibers that bind to the hair and make it appear denser.
 The treatment's effects can last for up to two days if the hair is left unwashed.
 Couvre meanwhile is an alopecia masking lotion that reduces the contrast between your scalp and hairline.
 Dermatch is a hard-packed powder formula that is applied by rubbing on hair or scalp and brushing.
 Each application will last until the next time hair is washed.
 These products can be useful for those with advanced balding.
 However, those with moderate or mild hair loss will find the most use.

 LaserComb - HairMax

-A FDA-cleared device, the HairMax LaserComb has improved hair count and/or reduced hair loss in multiple studies.
-This option produces its effects through phototherapy, making its patented hair-parting device essential for any theraputic light to cover the scalp.
-The most recent study, to date, was published January 2014 and confirms the Lasersomb's effectiveness at increasing hair density as much by 60%.
+An FDA-cleared device, the HairMax LaserComb has improved hair count and/or reduced hair loss in multiple studies.
+This option produces its effects through phototherapy, making its patented hair-parting device essential for any therapeutic light to cover the scalp.
+The most recent study, to date, was published January 2014 and confirms Lasersomb's effectiveness at increasing hair density as much by 60%.
 Regular use is necessary.
 Within a short 26-week period, though, most Lasercomb users enjoy results.
-Lasercombs comes in many versions.
-The 12-beam versions are usually most effective.
+Laser combs come in many versions.
+The 12-beam versions are usually the most effective.
 Men looking to save some money can opt for the 7-beam version.
-Still effective, the 7-beam version does also lack the 12-beam version's intensity, subduing results.
+Still effective, the 7-beam version does also lacks the 12-beam version's intensity, subduing results.
 Those looking to save some time can also opt for the Laserband, a headband that makes brushing the scalp more cohesive simple.
 All HairMax laser products also come with an assortment of hair treatments.
 These include Density hair products and other specialty brands.